Recent Media Engagement

 My research is funded by the European Research Council and the British Academy.

-Nummenmaa, L., Tuominen, L., Dunbar, R., Hirvonen, J., Manninen, S., Helin S., Machin, A., Hari, R., Jääskeläinen, I. P. & Sams, M. (submitted).
+Nummenmaa, L., Tuominen, L., Dunbar, R., Hirvonen, J., Manninen, S., Helin S., Machin, A., Hari, R., Jääskeläinen, I. P. & Sams, M. (in press).
 Reinforcing Social Bonds by Touching Modulates Endogenous µ-opioid System Activity in Humans NeuroImage

 Machin, A. J. & Dunbar, R. I. M. (2015).
 Is kinship a schema?
 Exploring the evolutionary origins of kinship Adaptive Human Behavior and Physiology 36

 Machin, A. J. & Fisher, D. (2015).
 Why does engaging with families in maternal and infant care make such a positive difference?
 International Journal for Birth & Parenting Education 3:19-23.

 Machin, A. J. (2015).
 Mind the Gap: The Expectation and Reality of Involved Fatherhood Fathering 13:36-59.

 Dunbar, R. I. M. & Machin, A. J. (2014).
 Sex Differences in Relationship Breakdown and Reconciliation Journal of Evolutionary Psychology